OpenTermsArchive/contrib-versions/Coursera/Privacy Policy.md

 We gather two types of information about users through the Site:

-1.  **Information relating to your use of our Site.** When users come to our Site, we may track, collect and aggregate information indicating, among other things, which pages of our Site were visited, the order in which they were visited, when they were visited, and which hyperlinks were "clicked."
+**1\.
+Information relating to your use of our Site.** When users come to our Site, we may track, collect and aggregate information indicating, among other things, which pages of our Site were visited, the order in which they were visited, when they were visited, and which hyperlinks were "clicked."
 We also collect information from the URLs from which you linked to our Site.
 Collecting such information may involve logging the IP address, operating system and browser software used by each user of the Site.
 We may be able to determine from an IP address a user’s Internet Service Provider and the geographic location of his or her point of connectivity.

 We also use (or may use) cookies and web beacons when you visit our Site.
 For more information on our use of cookies and web beacons, please refer to our Cookie Policy.

-2.  **Personally Identifiable Information provided directly by you or via third parties.** We collect Personally Identifiable Information that you provide to us when you register for an account, update or change information for your account, purchase products or services, complete a survey, sign-up for email updates or Online Courses, participate in our public forums, send us email messages, and/or participate in Online Courses or other services on our Site.
+**2\.
+Personally Identifiable Information provided directly by you or via third parties.** We collect Personally Identifiable Information that you provide to us when you register for an account, update or change information for your account, purchase products or services, complete a survey, sign-up for email updates or Online Courses, participate in our public forums, send us email messages, and/or participate in Online Courses or other services on our Site.
 We may use the Personally Identifiable Information that you provide to respond to your questions, provide you the specific course and/or services you select, send you updates about Online Courses offered by Coursera or other Coursera events, and send you email messages about Site maintenance or updates.

 *   Account Registration.
 If you register for an account on our Site, you may be required to provide us with Personally Identifiable Information such as your name and email address.

 *   Updates.
 Coursera may offer you the ability to receive updates either via email or by posting on portions of the Site only accessible to registered users.
 In order to subscribe to these services, you may be required to provide us with Personally Identifiable Information such as your name and email address.

 *   Forums.
 Coursera may offer public forums from time to time (the "Forums") where you can share comments and thoughts.
 In order to participate in the Forums, you may be required to register with us and/or provide us with Personally Identifiable Information such as your name and email address.
 Please keep in mind that information you post or make available in Forums will be publicly available.
 You should not post any Personally Identifiable Information or other information of a personal or sensitive nature, whether relating to you or another person, on a Forum.
 Please also reference our Terms of Use for our Rules for Online Conduct and additional information about proper use of our Forums.

 *   Participation in Online Courses.
 Coursera offers users the opportunity to participate in an Online Course on or through the Site.
 If you desire to participate in a course, you will be asked to provide us with certain information necessary to conduct such a course.
 This information may include, among other things, your name and email address.

 If you participate in an online course, we may collect from you certain student-generated content, such as assignments you submit to instructors, peer-graded assignments, and peer grading student feedback.
 We also collect course data, such as student responses to in-video quizzes, standalone quizzes, exams, and surveys.
 You should not include any Personally Identifiable Information or other information of a personal or sensitive nature, whether relating to you or another person, on assignments, exams, or surveys, except for information required to participate or submit such assignments, exams, or surveys.